-- Oral case presentation: Give one oral case presentation.
-The presentation will be given to fellow students, invited site personnel, CVM faculty, and Clinical Year Mentors, who may provide additional feedback.
-The date and time of the presentation will be assigned in VetMed Hub. - Entrustable Professional Activities (EPAs): EPAs are discreet parts of practice that veterinarians do every day and are comprised of several competencies centered around case management.
-The AVMA COE requires 9 competencies for accreditation of veterinary colleges, and the EPAs were developed to meet those standards.
-EPAs are assessed at the level of being a day-one ready graduate and may require multiple attempts to complete.
-There are currently 13 required EPAs over the clinical year.
-Students must trigger each EPA in VetMed Hub and be assessed by their OSV.
-To graduate, students must successfully achieve one of the top two levels of entrustment and demonstrate all associated PIGs for all EPAs by the end of the clinical year. - 1.
-Gather a history, perform an examination, and create a prioritized differential diagnosis list - 2.
+The list of EPAs includes:

+- 1. Gather a history, perform an examination, and create a prioritized differential diagnosis list - 2.
 Develop a diagnostic plan and interpret results - 3.
 Develop and implement a management/treatment plan - 4.
 Recognize a patient requiring urgent or emergent care and initiate evaluation and management - 5.
 Formulate relevant questions and retrieve evidence to advance care - 6.
 Perform a common surgical procedure (spay, neuter or castration) on a stable patient, including pre-operative and post-operative management - 7.
 Perform general anesthesia and recovery of a stable patient including monitoring and support - 8.
 Demonstrate Isolation Protocol and Formulate recommendations for preventive healthcare - 9.
 Communicate Effectively with Clients, Health Care Team and Colleagues in situations including patient care, client interactions, referral and management - 10.
 Perform dental prophy (cleaning) on canine or feline patient with proper teeth charting - 11.
-Perform a necropsy using proper technique, gather tissue and/or fluid samples for diagnostic evaluation and submit a necropsy report via VetMed Hub to be reviewed and assessed by a Arizona CVM pathologist.
-EPA 11 and related necropsy report are required to be completed twice over the clinical year. - 12.
+Perform a necropsy using proper technique, gather tissue and/or fluid samples for diagnostic evaluation.
+EPA 11 must be completed twice over the clinical year.
+For each necropsy EPA, a necropsy report must be submitted via VetMed Hub.
+These two necropsy reports will be reviewed and assessed by a U of A CVM pathologist.
+The two EPAs will be designated EPA 11a and EPA 11b on VetMed Hub. - 12.
 Perform proper radiograph positioning using required personal protective equipment - 13.
-Develop and communicate a professional growth and development plan - Receive a passing grade for all core/required and elective rotations.
+Develop and communicate a professional growth and development plan